grantgustafson/qr_tx/README.md

 ## Decoding

 An input video file is parsed frame-by-frame to extract the LT encoded symbol data from detected QR codes.
-After all frames are parsed, the resulting set of symbols is decoded to the orignal output if possible.
+After all frames are parsed, the resulting set of symbols is decoded to the orignal message if possible.

 ## Commandline Usage